top of page

 Myth #6: What the Bible has to say about ethnocentrism isn’t relevant to the Black/White division in the American church.

-This narrative is based on a misconception of our racial issues today.
+This myth reveals misunderstanding of how American racial issues impact the church.
 When we talk about dismantling racial hierarchies in the church, we are talking about dismantling hierarchies based on our assumption that black Christians are inferior to white Christians culturally and theologically.
-When we talk about what the Bible has to say about colorblind racism, we are talking about the belief that ethnicity is not relevant, and that there is no need to build cultural intelligence or to acknowledge the reality that black & white Americans experience life differently, both inside and outside the church.
-And when we talk about racial disparities in America, we are really talking about disparities experienced between two different ethnic groups, white & black Americans, not disparities experienced by two different racial groups, i.e. all white people and all black people.
+When we talk about what the Bible has to say about colorblind racism, we are talking about the belief that ethnicity is not relevant.
+We imagine that there is no need to build cultural intelligence or to acknowledge the reality that black and white Americans experience life differently, both inside and outside the church.
+And when we talk about racial disparities in America, we are really talking about disparities experienced between two different ethnic groups, white and black Americans, not disparities experienced by two different racial groups, i.e. all white people and all black people.

 Paul preached against ethnocentrism and made ethnic reconciliation a central focus of his ministry.
 What we see in the American church today closely mirrors what Paul preached against.